SEOJuice or UpWeb.com | Cowboy Search Engine Optimisation

 April's report was sent by Ally Church Operations Manager at SEOJuice who I later found out was soon to become Mrs Adamson.
 Why that’s relevant will become clear shortly.

-It was another three months before I finally saw the light and realised I'd been dealing with a fraudster who knew nothing at all about legitimate white hat search engine optimisation techniques and had clearly been outsourcing work on my website to India.
-After almost seven months Stone Mania was nowhere to be found on Google hence traffic and online sales had dried up completely.
-I had paid this bunch of fraudsters just under USD$3000.
+It was another three months before I finally saw the light and realised I'd been dealing with a fraudster who knew nothing about legitimate white hat search engine optimisation techniques and had clearly been outsourcing work on my website to India.
+After almost seven months Stone Mania was nowhere to be found on Google all of my keywords appeared outside of the top one hundred search results.
+To date I had paid this fraudulent company just under USD$3000.

 On 2nd August I sent the following e-mail: